Rami Makhlouf: Accusations of corruption

 Makhlouf was able to continue unimpeded operations through the shell companies, since neither jurisdiction fell under US law; however the EU sanctions did affect the companies in the British Virgin Islands.
 HSBC told the law firm that the Swiss authorities had frozen Makhlouf's accounts, and that "they have had no contact with the beneficial owner of this company since the last 3 months".
 The Swiss Federal Administrative Court in 2015 rejected an appeal of the block on his use of an undisclosed sum in his Swiss accounts.

 Makhlouf was seen by the rebels as a symbol of corruption in Syria.
 In Daraa during the Syrian Civil War, demonstrators called him a "thief".
 Syrian dissident Riad Seif was arrested and imprisoned for several years because of his criticism of Rami Makhlouf.
 Seif, a member of parliament and one of the most ardent critics of the Syrian government, became known outside of Syria because of his criticism of the government during the Damascus Spring of 2001.
 Despite several warnings from the Syrian government not to interfere, Seif began an anticorruption campaign in September 2001 against the way the two GSM mobile phone licenses were awarded, of which one to Maklouf's Syriatel.
 Shortly thereafter Seif lost his parliamentary immunity and was arrested and imprisoned for five years.
 United Nations observers at its Commission of Inquiry on the Syrian Arab Republic, set up in 2011, have documented "mass arrests by regime forces, leading to the enforced disappearance of large groups of fighting-age men."

 Makhlouf was implicated in the leaked 2016 Panama Papers, which detailed his control over Syria's national industries.
 His name also surfaced as part of the Swissleaks investigation.
 Frederik Obermaier, an investigative reporter at the German newspaper Süddeutsche Zeitung, told Democracy Now!: "[Mossack Fonseca] realised that [Makhlouf] was the cousin, and they realised that he was sanctioned, and they realised that he's allegedly one of the financiers of the Syrian regime.
 And they said, 'Oh, there is this bank who still does business with him, so we should still keep with him, as well'."

-Syrian Civil War
+Syrian civil war

-Some opposition activists during the Syrian Civil War accused Makhlouf of financing pro-government demonstrations both across Syria and abroad, by providing flags, meals and money for those participating.
+Some opposition activists during the Syrian civil war accused Makhlouf of financing pro-government demonstrations both across Syria and abroad, by providing flags, meals and money for those participating.
 The tycoon insisted his businesses are legitimate and provide professional employment for thousands of Syrians.
 Opposition activists claim that Makhlouf finances the Syrian Electronic Army, and masterminded its move out of Syria to one of his Dubai companies.

-On 9 May 2011, Makhlouf said that "if there is no stability here, there’s no way there will be stability in Israel", then he added, "no way, and nobody can guarantee what will happen after, God forbid, anything happens to this regime", in an interview with The New York Times.
+On 9 May 2011, Makhlouf said that "if there is no stability here, there's no way there will be stability in Israel", then he added, "no way, and nobody can guarantee what will happen after, God forbid, anything happens to this regime", in an interview with The New York Times.